 Best season or time to visit

 You’ll get a great view of Prague any season, whether it’s summer or winter.
-What’s probably more important that you check the weather & sky before you buy your ticket and climb the stairs.
+What’s probably more important is that you check the weather & sky before you buy your ticket and climb the stairs.
 Even during a cold Prague winter weather, the sky could be bright and the light will look great on the top of the roofs.

 You will want to choose a clear day, preferably sunny and with some clouds if you want to take some interesting photos.

 I visited in mid July, between 6.30-8 pm and as you can see from the photos I slightly struggled with the light.
 It was getting a little bit too over cast and the sun and clouds were making the sky very dark.

 Because the sun is setting behind the Prague Castle, I was taking pictures against (into) the light, which probably wasn’t a great idea, but I didn’t have any other option.